 At first we are “born again” into the Lord’s kingdom.
 After that we enter into that process which is called “regeneration“, becoming a new person fit to be one of God’s children in heaven.

 “I will bring them together and make them like one person.
 I will put a new spirit in them.
 I will take away that heart of stone, and I will put a real heart in its place.
 Then they will obey my laws and my commands.
 They will do the things I tell them.
 They will be my people, and I will be their God.‘ (Ezekiel 11:19-20)

 These commandments from the Lord Jesus are non-negotiable.
 The institutional church of today say “once saved, always saved”.
 This is not the plan of salvation.

 “Do not be deceived, God is not mocked.
 For whatever a man sows, that he also will reap.
 For he sowing to his flesh will reap corruption from the flesh.
 But he sowing to the Spirit will reap life everlasting from the Spirit.
 But we should not lose heart in well-doing, for in due season we shall reap, if we do not faint” (Galatians 6:7-9).

-There is a time to run the race, and there is a time for us to enter into that peace.
+There is a time to run the race, and at the end of our life, there is a time for us to enter into that eternal peace.

 “But the meek shall inherit the earth, and shall delight themselves in the overflowing of peace” (Psalm 37:11)